 c.
 The applicant was in good standing at the last institution of higher education attended.

-Master's applicants must satisfy admission requirements from both the major department and the Center for International Programs.
+Master's applicants must satisfy admission requirements from both the major department and International Programs.

 3-Year Bachelor's Degree Information